 Linda Miller, EEO Program Manager

 Mr. Heredia joined the Commission in 2002 as a Student Trainee (Clerk) in OWD through the Cooperative Work/Study program with Northwestern High School in Hyattsville, Maryland.
-The Management and Program Analyst series includes positions that primarily serve as analysts and advisors to management on the evaluation of the effectiveness of government programs and operations or the productivity and efficiency of the management of Federal agencies or both.
+The Management and Program Analyst series include positions that primarily serve as analysts and advisors to management on the evaluation of the effectiveness of government programs and operations or the productivity and efficiency of the management of Federal agencies or both.
 Positions in this series require knowledge of: the substantive nature of agency programs and activities; agency missions, policies, and objectives; management principles and processes; and the analytical and evaluative methods and techniques for assessing program development or execution and improving organizational effectiveness and efficiency.
-Some positions also require an understanding of basic budgetary and financial management principles and techniques as they relate to long range planning of programs and objectives.
-The work requires skill in: application of factfinding and investigative techniques; oral and written communications; and development of presentations and reports.
+Some positions also require an understanding of basic budgetary and financial management principles and techniques as they relate to long-range planning of programs and objectives.
+The work requires skills in the application of factfinding and investigative techniques; oral and written communications; and development of presentations and reports.
 He can be reached at (202) 418-1799.

 Rosalind Bailey, Equal Employment Specialist

 Ms. Rosalind Bailey is the Equal Employment Specialist for the Office of Workplace Diversity (OWD).
 Ms. Bailey serves as the liaison for OWD in the area of Diversity & Inclusion and manages all the special emphasis programs.
 Ms. Bailey has been with the Commission for over 25 years and with OWD for 18 years.